Knights of the Round Table: King of a Hundred Knights

 He is described as the ruler of the land variably known as Estrangore in the Livre d'Artus alternative continuation of Merlin, Malahaut (Malehaut, etc.) in the Estoire de Merlin and the Prose Lancelot, Guzilagne in La Tavola Ritonda, Piacenza in I Due Tristani, and Tumane in Lanzelet.
 The Vulgate Lancelot gives him a sister known only as the Lady of Malahaut, a son named Maranz (Marant, Marauz, Martans, Martant), and a daughter named Landoine (Landoigne).
 The Prose Tristan and Le Morte d'Arthur mention him as a lover of one of Morgan le Fay's companions, the enchantress known as the Queen of North Wales.
 In I Due Tristani, he marries Riccarda, the half-giant sister of Galehaut.
 In the Third Continuation of Perceval, his son, named Cargril (Cargrilo), falls in one-sided love with Perceval's cousin Sore Pucelle; Margon and Cargril besiege her castle, however Gawain lifts the siege and Sore Pucelle avenges their hanging of her lover by launching Cargril from a catapult.
 In La Tavola Ritonda, the King of a Hundred Knights dies fighting alongside King Amoroldo of Ireland (an Italian version of Morholt) at the Battle of Lerline, in a factional conflict in which Lancelot and Tristan find themselves on the opposing sides.

 Lac

-King Lac (French: Roi Lac, literally "King Lake") is the father of the Round Table member Erec, was introduced in Chrétien de Troyes' Erec and Enide and its variants.
+King Lac (French: Roi Lac, literally "King Lake") is the father of the Round Table member Erec, who was introduced in Chrétien de Troyes' Erec and Enide and its variants.
 His counterpart in the Welsh Geraint and Enid is named Erbin.
 King Lac is himself a Knight of the Round Table in the Guiron le Courteous part of Palamedes, and Thomas Malory retained him in this role in his Le Morte d'Arthur as the King of the Lake.